 This all stopped with the arrival of the pandemic in March 2020.
-In late 2021, the City and PCLS re-engaged to reconstitute the process of addressing library facilities in Lakewood.
+In late 2021, the City and PCLS re-engaged the process of addressing library facilities in Lakewood.
 The outcome was the formation of the Library Advisory Committee (LAC) in April 2022, which is tasked with the objective of providing recommendations to the PCLS Board of Trustees and Lakewood City Council about library facilities in Lakewood.
 In June 2022, the PCLS closed the main library due to significant building issues and in October 2022 announced a location for an interim library.
-Demolition of the main library site, to be replaced with an interim library facility to be located at Alpharetta St. and Gravelly Lake Drive, is underway.
-The interim library is expected to open in 2024.
+The interim library located at Alpharetta St. and Gravelly Lake Drive opened in September 2024.
+Demolition of the main library site is to be completed October 2024.
 The City supports the continued partnership with PCLS to address the urgent need of permanent and safe library spaces in Lakewood.